kostekmrozowski/DocPlanner_Analysis/README.md

-# DocPlanner_Analysis - Pricing analysis and Pricing Policy optimization for Jameda
+# Global Pricing Analysis - Pricing analysis and Pricing Policy optimization by Konstanty Mrozowski

 ### **Table of Contents**